 Pest Identification – Birds/Bats

-> There’s a place in nature for birds and bats, but those that have adapted to take advantage and cause damage to our businesses and buildings aren’t worth pulling out the binoculars for.
+There’s a place in nature for birds and bats, but those that have adapted to take advantage and cause damage to our businesses and buildings aren’t worth pulling out the binoculars for.
 Even if you haven’t experienced the damage of one of these flying pests firsthand, you’ve probably seen them in action.
-Bird species like pigeons, sparrows, starlings, and swallows are common in Northern California and Nevada and cause mayhem wherever they go.
+Bird species like pigeons, sparrows, starlings, and swallows are common in California and Nevada and cause mayhem wherever they go.

-> When Is a Bird Identified as a Pest?
+When Is a Bird Identified as a Pest?

 If you don’t think of birds as pests, they probably haven’t ruffled your feathers.
 In reality, nuisance birds threaten many homes and businesses where they set up shop, leave droppings, and feast on food products.
 You may have heard the term “flying rats” in reference to certain bird species before, and for good reason: Nuisance birds carry and disseminate diseases and parasites, including some airborne pathogens.

 Many of these species rely on humans for food, water, and shelter, and take full advantage of us to get what they need.
 Bulky nests on – and in – buildings can block gutters, impede machinery, and cause fire hazards if they’re built near electrical equipment.
 Additionally, bird feces is extremely acidic and has a corrosive effect, potentially leading to structural damage.
 There are three common bird species considered pests in our area: